johnalison/WorkingPhilosophy/Lists.md

     > "Why am I intimidated by this situation? "

     > Its probably your ego.
 You are being a weak leader.
 - When you are too embarrassed to ask for help: Thats a little knock at the door saying "You're insecure!"
+- Clothes (aspirational)
+- BJJ
+- Makeing it a babit of asking yourself "If I where wrong, why would that be?"

 # What do you we do now that will be totally replaced in 100 years?